 These effects were at a much higher dose of NP202 than is being given in this study.

-None of the above side effects were seen in the human healthy volunteer study; however, it is possible that you may have some of them.
+None of the above side effects were seen in the human healthy male volunteer study; however, it is possible that you may have some of them.
+NP202 has not been tested in females and this study is a first-in-human-females study.

 In the healthy volunteer study, 10 of the 12 participants (83%) taking multiple doses of NP202 reported a yellow or green discolouration of their semen.
 Samples were taken and tested for sperm count, motility (movement) and morphology (shape).
 There were some minor changes (both improvement and worsening) however, these were not thought to be related to NP202 but rather to natural variation.
 This has been reported in other drugs which are similar to NP202.